NCEA Level 3 Accounting

 We look at the global business environment, but with a special focus on New Zealand and the framework that we operate in from a reporting perspective, as well as an operational viewpoint.
 We begin by studying the New Zealand reporting framework, its purpose and scope.

 Financial analysis and Interpretation are a big component of level 3.
-This is critical for students thinking of investing in shares and stocks in the future, as well as learning to be able to read and interpret his own personal financial statements and that of his own business.
-We learn how to analyse and interpret financial ratios of a New Zealand registered company with the view to whether it is a viable investment option, in comparison to other investment options.
+This is critical for students thinking of investing in shares and stocks in the future, as well as learning to be able to read and interpret their financial statements and that of their own business.
+We learn how to analyse and interpret the financial ratios of a New Zealand-registered company with the view to whether it is a viable investment option, in comparison to other investment options.
 Students prepare a report for an external user after considering profitability, liquidity, cash management and market analysis from a financial and non-financial perspective.

 A job cost sub-system is a method to determine how much it costs a business to manufacture a product or provide a service.
 We look at how we allocate our manufacturing costs to arrive at accurate cost-of-goods sold figures when we sell our manufactured goods.